 Mullein is an easily recognizable plant that thrives in poor, rocky soil, and unimproved pastures.
 Mullein can be found all over North America, as well as in Europe, the Middle East, and Central Asia.
 It has fuzzy leaves that are usually ignored by livestock.
 It is a biennial and the first year it forms a thick rosette.

 In the second year, it sends up a tall flower that can be seen from a distance.
-It has been called witch’s candle because it was once used as a torch, when the flower stalk was dipped in fat and set on fire.
+It has been called a witch’s candle because it was once used as a torch when the flower stalk was dipped in fat and set on fire.

 You want to harvest mullein in July and August, or even later in the fall.
 It needs some strong sun to fully develop the dye compounds in the leaves.
 You can utilize either the first year leaves or the second year leaves and flowers from the plants.
 If you harvest just the leaves from the first year plant but leave the roots in, the plant will form a second rosette before frost.